 Sighting from road vehicles can be severely restricted at passively protected crossings.

-Wirestrike and collision with terrain involving Robinson R44, VH-KCH, near Mansfield, Victoria, on 6 July 2019 - new investigation
+Collision with terrain involving Liberty Aerospace XL2, VH-XLK, near Braidwood, New South Wales, on 6 August 2019 - new investigation